argoproj/argo-cd/docs/proposals/image-updater-first-class-support.md

 - Image Updater controller code will need to be updated to watch and react to changes in newly defined application CR fields, and code to parse and react to annotations will need to be removed.

-- Image Updater git write back code will need to be modified to figure out the correct set of manifest updates to be written back to each source repository in case the application has multiple source repositories.
+- If application is configured with multiple source repositories, users will have to explicitly specify which source should be used for git write back.
+Care would need to be taken to ensure image updates are not accidentally overwritten when the application is being compiled together from all the different source repositories.

 - Image Updater controller would need to be able to modify fields in the status of the Application CR in order to maintain state, as described in the following section.
 This would also mean there would be fields in the Application CR that would not be used by Argo CD itself, but by a different component (Image Updater).

-- There could be a case made for separating Image Updater configuration into its own dedicated CRD, however since the application resource is so central to the image update configurations, it would be a lot more intuitive for this configuration to belong within the application CR itself.
+- There could be a case made for separating Image Updater configuration into its own dedicated CRD, however since the application resource is central to the image update configurations, it would be a lot more intuitive for this configuration to belong within the application CR itself.
 Secondly, having a dedicated CR would mean that the number of required resources on the cluster would double since we would need to have a dedicated image update CR for each application.

 - In terms of the actual merging of the codebases, the ideal approach would likely be to pull the image-updater code into the core Argo CD codebase, but keep it largely isolated as its own controller.
 This would seem logical since there is sufficient distinction between the purpose of the Image Updater's controller code and the tasks rest of the core components (like application-controller) perform that we can maintain a clean separation of concerns.
 It would also be easier to maintain in the long run.
 There is also a case that can be made to keep the code completely de-coupled in its own repository in the argoproj org since there is not as much inter-dependency between the 2 projects, however this may send mixed signals to the community regarding the capacity in which Image Updater has been granted "first class" status within Argo CD.